Collaborative Lead Group

 Michael is the CEO of St Patrick’s Community Support Centre, and has had over 20 years of association with St Patrick’s and the sector.
 Michael works to break down the stereotypes surrounding homelessness in WA; engaging all sectors of our community including business and government, and advocating the importance of collaboration and engagement in working towards the goal of ending homelessness.
 Michael has extensive experience in leadership,including currently as Treasurer of Shelter WA and a Board Member of WACOSS.

-Natalie is the General Manager Community Housing at Access Housing.
+Natalie is the General Manager Community Housing at Housing Choices Western Australia.
 Prior to this she worked in government and the private sector for over 16 years, advocating social justice issues and built a portfolio of achievements leading strategic service delivery and infrastructure projects, managing high profile, high risk contracts and leading service delivery teams.

 Robyn commenced with Communicare in 2018 as Director of Children and Family Services.
 She has extensive experience in senior leadership roles across the community and human services sector based in Western Australia and the United Kingdom.